-Silvio Berlusconi, scandal-scarred ex-Italian leader, dies at 86
+Silvio Berlusconi, scandal-scarred former Italian leader, dies at 86

 To admirers, the three-time premier was a capable and charismatic statesman who sought to elevate Italy on the world stage.
 To critics, he was a populist who threatened to undermine democracy by wielding political power as a tool to enrich himself and his businesses.

-His Forza Italia political party was a coalition partner with current Premier Giorgia Meloni, a far-right leader who came to power last year, although he held no position in the government.
+His Forza Italia party is a coalition partner with current Premier Giorgia Meloni, a far-right leader who came to power last year, although Berlusconi held no position in the government.

 His friendship with Russian President Vladimir Putin put him at odds with Meloni, a staunch supporter of Ukraine.
 On his 86th birthday, while the war raged, Putin sent Berlusconi best wishes and vodka, and the Italian boasted he returned the favor by sending back Italian wine.